Trump administration releases new JFK assassination records

 For example, last month the FBI said it had discovered about 2,400 new records related to the JFK assassination from a new records search following Trump’s executive order.

-There could also be other records at additional agencies that also haven’t been released, Samulok said, that would make up a new bucket of documents previously unseen by his commission.
+There could also be other records at additional agencies that also haven’t been released, Samoluk said, that would make up a new bucket of documents previously unseen by his commission.

 And he said there could still be points of interest in the remaining records that would help fill in gaps of existing knowledge, including information from the CIA related to Oswald’s movements ahead of the November 22, 1963, assassination.